bhugh/tcxprune/README.md

 VPrune INPUTFILE - ie, run with default settings, will clean Notes from entries, split the files, and eliminate Trackpoints as needed to create a series of files should upload/run OK with a Lezyne GPS device.

+INSTALLING PYTHON AND VPRUNE.PY UNDER PYTHON

+VPrune will run on most any platform that Python can run on.
+That includes Windows, Linux/Unix, MacOS, and some others (maybe iOS with Pythonista--at least as a command line app).
+Installation steps:

+1. Install Python 3 (3.7+ preferred) from https://www.python.org/downloads/

+2. After a fresh Python install, you need to install a few needed libraries.
+At the command line or console enter these commands in sequence: pip install docopts pip install lxml pip install pysimplegui pip install pysimpleguiweb

+	The first two libraries are needed for all versions.
+The second two are needed to run the windowed GUI and web GUI versions.

+3. Depending on your operating system, you may be able to double-click vprune.py to run it (windows mode).
+Otherwise at the command line or console type: python vprune.py

+Depending on your system setup, you may need to use one of these commands instead:
+	python 3 vprune.py
+	py3 vprune.py
+	py vprune.py

+4. With those commands, VPrune will run in the windowed version.
+If you would rather use the command line/console version, just add the command line parameters described below.
+Example:

+	vprune.py mygpsfile.tcx
+	vprune.py --help

+Depending on your system, you may need to add 'python' to the start of the commands, like this:

+	python vprune.py mygpsfile.tcx
+	python vprune.py --help

 RUNNING AS A WEB GUI UNDER ANDROID

 Now vprune.py runs as command line OR windowed app (Windows, Mac, Linux, etc) OR as a web GUI (android)